As if you needed to hear it again: Our health and savings are better off when we skip the takeout and cook more meals at home.

 People who regularly cook at home take in fewer total calories as well as fewer "empty calories" from sugar and saturated fat than those who dine out more often, according to a February 2017 study in the American Journal of Preventative Medicine.

 The same research found people who frequently cooked at home saved $57 per person per month — that's $1,368 a year for a two-person household!

 As a dietitian, I'm all for cooking more at home, but at the same time, I understand it can be daunting and time-consuming.
 The key is to make cooking easier and more enjoyable so you'll be more likely to do it.
 And having the right tools and gadgets on hand makes this a heck of a lot easier.

 Here are the best kitchen gadgets every home chef — new or seasoned — needs in their kitchen.
 The best part: They're all less than $20.

 1. Cast Iron Pan

-This one is great because it's pre-seasoned, which means you can start cooking with it right out of the box.
+This one's great because it's pre-seasoned, which means you can start cooking with it right out of the box.
 (Seasoning is a necessary maintenance step for every cast iron pot or pan that involves coating the cast iron in oil and then baking.)

-There's even a nutritional benefit to cooking with cast iron: Your food absorbs some of the actual mineral — iron — from the pan, according to Columbia University.
+There's even a nutritional benefit to cooking with cast iron: Your food absorbs some of the actual iron from the pan, according to Columbia University.